jimgammell/learning_to_localize_leakage/README.md

 # Learning to Localize Leakage of Cryptographic Sensitive Variables
-By Jimmy Gammell, Anand Raghunathan, Abolfazl Hashemi, and Kaushik Roy

-IN PROGRESS: writing README and updating code so that it is usable by other people.
+By REDACTED

+README is in progress.
+Need to clean things up so that it is easy to use.
+Here are a few of the salient files:
+- `./training_modules/adversarial_leakage_localization`: the implementation of our algorithm.
+Lightning module is in the `module.py` file.
+- `./training_modules/supervised_deep_sca`: our supervised learning trainer for the deep learning baselines.
+- `./utils/baseline_assessments/first_order_statistics.py`: our implementation of the SNR, SOSD, CPA baselines.
+- `./utils/baseline_assessments/neural_net_attribution.py`: implementations of all the deep learning baselines apart from OccPOI and second-order occlusion.
+- `./utils/baseline_assessments/occpoi.py`: implementation of OccPOI.
+- `./utils/baseline_assessments/second_order_occlusion.py`: implementation of second-order occlusion.
+- `./datasets`: contains code for the datasets we use.
+- `./models/mpl_1d.py`: the neural net architecture used in our experiments.

-Our paper can be found [here](https://arxiv.org/abs/2503.07464).
+Our paper can be found REDACTED.

 ## Installation